PoisotLab/ms_mangal_synthesis/manuscript.md

-Possibly more concerning is the fact that the spatial distribution of sampled networks shows a clear bias towards the Western world, specifically Western Europe and the Atlantic coasts of the USA and Canada (+@fig:spatial).
+Possibly more concerning is the fact that the spatial distribution of sampled networks shows a clear bias towards the Western world, specifically Western Europe and the Atlantic coasts of the USA and Canada (@fig:spatial).
 This problem can be somewhat circumvented by working on networks sampled in places that are close analogs of those without direct information (almost all of Africa, most of South America, a large part of Asia).
-However,
-@fig:envspace suggests that this approach will rapidly be limited: the diversity of bioclimatic combinations on Earth leaves us with some areas lacking suitable analogs.
-These regions are expected to bear the worst of the socio-economical (*e.g.* Indonesia) or ecological (*e.g.* polar regions) consequences of climate change. @cameron19uneven reached a similar conclusion by focusing on food webs, and our analysis suggests that this worrying trend is, in fact, one that is shared by almost all types of interactions.
+However, @fig:envspace suggests that this approach will rapidly be limited: the diversity of bioclimatic combinations on Earth leaves us with some areas lacking suitable analogs.
+These regions are expected to bear the worst of the socio-economical (*e.g.* Indonesia) or ecological (*e.g.* polar regions) consequences of climate change. @Cameron2019UneGlo reached a similar conclusion by focusing on food webs, and our analysis suggests that this worrying trend is, in fact, one that is shared by almost all types of interactions.
 All things considered, our current knowledge about the structure of ecological networks at the global scale leaves us under-prepared to predict their response to a warming world.
-From the limited available evidence, we can assume that ecosystem services supported by species interactions will be disrupted [@giannini17projected], in part because the mismatch between interacting species will increase [@damien19preypredator] alongside the climatic debt accumulated within interactions [@devictor12differences].
+From the limited available evidence, we can assume that ecosystem services supported by species interactions will be disrupted [@Giannini2017ProCli], in part because the mismatch between interacting species will increase [@Damien2019PrePhe] alongside the climatic debt accumulated within interactions [@Devictor2012DifCli].

 ## Active development and data contribution